Youtube Facebook Twitter Instagram

 The Regional Arts Development Fund promotes the role and value of arts, culture, and heritage as key drivers of diverse and inclusive communities and strong regions.
 The Regional Arts Development Fund invests in local arts and cultural priorities, as determined by local communities, across Queensland.

-The Regional Arts Development Fund Advisory Committee provides recommendations and advice on the following:
+The Regional Arts Development Fund Advisory Committee provides recommendations and advice on:

 The Advisory Committee meets approximately four times each year in alignment with important dates in the RADF funding cycle.
 Details of the next meeting are advised at each meeting.

-A summary of approved projects and their progress is provided on the Regional Arts Development Fund program page.
-After each meeting, a written report of the committee's deliberations and advice or recommendations is provided to the CEO, who presents the report to the next meeting of Council.
+After each meeting, a written report of the committee's deliberations and advice or recommendations is provided to the General Manager, Environment and Community Services who provides this information to the relevant Council meeting.

 All ordinary meetings of the Regional Arts Development Fund Committee are open to the public except where confidential matters are discussed.